IT Asset Management Suite IT Asset Management Blog Granular It Transparency The Key To Smarter Cost Control And Business Value

 3 key pillars of granular IT transparency

-1. Visibility: Moving beyond surface-level cost tracking
+1. Visibility: moving beyond surface-level cost tracking

 Achieving cost control begins with complete visibility into IT expenditures.
 Many organizations have high-level IT budget reports, but these do not provide the detailed insights needed for strategic decision-making.
 Granular IT transparency involves breaking costs down into categories like compute power, storage, network bandwidth, SaaS subscriptions, and security tools.